MBSI-Inc/compute-environments/medspacy.md

 # Creating a `MedspaCy` Environment

 While the instructions tell us `MedspaCy` works with `spaCy` 2.3 and not 3.0 it does not tell us that it does not work with Python 3.9.
 I also could not get Medspacy and Scispacy to be installed simultaneously.
+No worries with this, however.
+We can just create two different environments: one for scispacy the other for medspacy.
+This is a very common scenario.

 Here is the `environment.yml` file I got `MedspaCy` installed with: